Maddie and Wynn

 Arm in arm, Maddie double stepped to keep up with Jenna’s long stride.

-They took a ton of selfies in front of the Gastown Steam Clock and more as they walked around the cobblestone lanes, dancing in front of the musicians, applauding the buskers, and eating caramel corn.
+They took selfies in front of the Gastown Steam Clock and many more, as they wandered the Cobblestone streets, danced in front of musicians, and applauded the buskers.

-At the French Bistro, they shared two orders of frites and watched tourists, locals, and street people mostly ignore one another.
+At Aujourd’hui they shared two plates of double-fried French fries covered in chewy cheese curds and poutine gravy.
 Every fifteen minutes, the steam clock blew, reminding Maddie her time was almost up.

-She called her dad at seven to say they’d catch the bus home and promised to be home by eight.
+She called her dad at seven to say they’d catch the bus home and promised to be back by eight.

-That night, Maddie lay between her two friends experiencing a depth of loneliness she didn’t know you could feel when other people were with you.
-She took slow deep breaths, over and over, until only one thought remained — their pinky promise — to go to university together.
+That night, Maddie lay between her two best friends experiencing a depth of loneliness she didn’t know you could feel when other people were with you.
+She practiced her slow, deep breathwork to stop her mind from thinking and worrying, until only one thought remained—their pinky promise to go to university together.

 Mika wanted to attend UBC or SFU.
 She didn’t think her mom and dad would want her to leave Vancouver.
 And she thought having dinner at home a few nights a week would keep their food costs low.
 Maddie and Jenna voted for Paris or Ho Chi Minh City.
-They wanted to live some place where you could speak French and wear fashionable clothes.
-And Jenna wanted to ride around on a motorcycle or moped.
+They wanted to live where you could speak French, wear fashionable clothes, and have your own moped.

 Neither the sirens nor the hooting and hollering from the party across the laneway could drown her sorrow.
 She watched the rising sun nudge the night away and thought about all the things that could, and would, go wrong for her in Peru.